avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 #### Named blocks

 The Ethereum Mainnet APIs allow for retrieving blocks by named parameters that the API server resolves based on their consensus mechanism.
-C-Chain does not currently support _pending_, _safe_, and _finalized_ labels.
+C-Chain does not currently differentiate between _pending_, _safe_, and _finalized_ labels.
-This ACP modifies the meaning of _latest_ and adopts an altered definition of _safe_, which MUST each be resolved as:
+This ACP removes support for _finalized_, and modifies the meanings of _latest_ and _safe_, which MUST each be resolved as:

  * _latest_: the block that was most recently _executed_; and
  * _safe_: the block that was most recently _settled_.